-I decided to attempt to compile my entire Southeast Asia adventure into a single mega-post.
+I decided to attempt to compile my entire vagabonding in Southeast Asia adventure into a single mega-post.
 It’s a long one, and comes across as a bragging session (which it is of course) so consider yourself warned.

 [This post was much better with photos but they were removed due to host problems]